openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Upgrade / Downgrade Strategy

-On downgrades, all routes using `route.openshift.io/tls-secret-name` annotation will continue to use the custom certificates indefinitely unless the route is manually edited and the `.spec.tls` is updated.
+On downgrades, all routes specifying `.spec.tls.certificateRef` will switch over to use the default certificates unless the route is manually edited and the `.spec.tls` is updated.

+Upgrade strategy not considered since this feature is going to be added as TechPreviewNoUpgrade.

 ### Version Skew Strategy

-This enhancement isn't affected by version skew of core Kubernetes components during updates/upgrades.
-The new controller will be capable to re-synchronize the required components if required and without this controller the annotation would basically do nothing.
+This feature will be added as TechPreviewNoUprade.

 ### Operational Aspects of API Extensions